Last week a new LinkedIn connection, who I don’t know in real life, sent me the following note (more or less):

 How might this approach serve a job seeker wanting to do informational interviews?

-Look in your 1st level connections for locals, and even better, people who work(ed) for your target companies.
+Look in your first and second-level connections for locals, and even better, people who work(ed) for your target companies.

-Also, I simply enjoy meeting my local connections whenever possible.
+Also, I simply enjoy getting to know my local connections whenever possible.

 Will you get 100% “yes” responses?
 Of course not.
 But you probably will meet some people who are willing to give you an informational interview.